ReadAIrr/ReadAIrr/README.md

 [![Sponsors on Open Collective](https://opencollective.com/Readarr/sponsors/badge.svg)](#sponsors) [![Mega Sponsors on Open Collective](https://opencollective.com/Readarr/megasponsors/badge.svg)](#mega-sponsors)

-### Readarr is currently in beta testing and is generally still in a work in progress.
+### ReadAIrr is currently in beta testing and is generally still in a work in progress.
 Features may be broken, incomplete, or cause spontaneous combustion

-Readarr is an ebook and audiobook collection manager for Usenet and BitTorrent users.
+ReadAIrr is an ebook and audiobook collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new books from your favorite authors and will grab, sort, and rename them.
 Note that only one type of a given book is supported.
 If you want both an audiobook and ebook of a given book you will need multiple instances.

 ## Major Features Include